parrt/msds501/notes/planning.md

 all possible combinations of first/last names.

-power to weight ratio

 **Acknowledgments**.
-Some of the examples in this document and the notion of a program work plan were derived from [CS2102 at WPI](http://web.cs.wpi.edu/~cs2102/b16/Lectures/planning.html) and [Transferring Skills at Solving Word Problems from Computing to Algebra Through Bootstrap](https://cs.brown.edu/~sk/Publications/Papers/Published/sfkf-trans-word-prob-comp-alg-bs/paper.pdf).
+Some of the examples in this document and the notion of a program work plan were derived from [CS2102 at WPI](http://web.cs.wpi.edu/~cs2102/b16/Lectures/planning.html).
+For more on the rainfall problem and its various solutions, see [The Recurring Rainfall Problem](https://pdfs.semanticscholar.org/f772/087a1ef8f524cc2414c3b64636dd0b9985eb.pdf).